expectedparrot/edsl/docs/coop.rst

 Coop
 ====

-.. raw:: html

-  The <a href="https://www.expectedparrot.com/explore">Coop</a> is a platform for creating, storing and sharing AI research.
-It is integrated with the EDSL library, allowing you to post, download and update objects directly from your workspace and at the web app.
+`Coop <https://www.expectedparrot.com/explore>`_ is a platform for creating, storing and sharing AI research.
+It is fully integrated with the EDSL library, allowing you to post, download and update objects directly from your workspace or at the web app.

-  <br><br>

-The Coop also provides access to features for running EDSL surveys and storing results remotely at the Expected Parrot server.
+Coop also provides access to special features for running EDSL surveys and storing results remotely at the Expected Parrot server.
 Learn more about these features in the :ref:`remote_inference` and :ref:`remote_caching` sections.

 How it works
 ------------

-.. raw:: html

-  <a href="https://www.expectedparrot.com/login">Create an account</a> to get access to the Coop API, which allows you to:
+`Create an account <https://www.expectedparrot.com/login>`_ to get access to the Coop API, which allows you to:

-  <br><br>

-- Post notebooks and EDSL objects at the Coop web app (surveys, agents, results, etc.)
+* Post notebooks and EDSL objects at the Coop web app (surveys, agents, results, etc.)
-- Choose the visibility of your content: *public*, *private* or *unlisted*
+* Choose the visibility of your content: *public*, *private* or *unlisted*
-- Share projects with your team
+* Share projects with your team
-- View and download public and shared content
+* View and download public and shared content
-- Collaborate with other users by sharing code and examples
+* Collaborate with other users by sharing code and examples

-Choose whether to use EDSL locally or at the Expected Parrot server:
+Then choose whether to use EDSL locally or at the Expected Parrot server:

-- :ref:`remote_inference`: Run surveys on the Expected Parrot server to save time and resources, and avoid needing to manage your own API keys for language models.
+* :ref:`remote_inference`: Run surveys on the Expected Parrot server to save time and resources, and avoid needing to manage your own API keys for language models.
-- :ref:`remote_caching`: Automatically store EDSL survey results on the Expected Parrot server to easily access and share them from anywhere.
+* :ref:`remote_caching`: Automatically store EDSL survey results on the Expected Parrot server to easily access and share them from anywhere.

 1. Create an account
 ^^^^^^^^^^^^^^^^^^^^

-.. raw:: html

-  Navigate to the Coop <a href="https://www.expectedparrot.com/login">login page</a> and select <b>Sign Up</b>.
+Navigate to the Coop `login page <a href="https://www.expectedparrot.com/login>`_ and select **Sign Up**.

-  <br><br>

 .. image:: static/coop_signup.png
   :alt: Create an account at the Coop